MaxwellVolz/maxwellvolz.github.io/_posts/2019-6-25-Dota-Underlords-Patch.md

 [Official Link](https://underlords.com/updates)

-# Patch Cliff Notes

 ## Gameplay Changes

 > New opponent selection logic: This addresses the community feedback of fighting the same opponents over and over.

 Nice!
-Hopefully this will prevent being repeatedly stomped by the #1 dude while floundering in last place. ;)
+Hopefully this will reduce the chance of getting repeatedly stomped by the #1 dude.

 ## Chess Piece Changes